ng-primitives/ng-primitives-old/docs/primitives/checkbox.md

 ## Schematics

-You can use our schematic to generate a new progress component.
+You can use our schematic to generate a new checkbox component.

 <CodeGroup>